georgegarrington/COMP2212coursework/README.md

 # What is this coursework?

 From our Programming Language Concepts module; we were tasked with creating a Haskell interpreter for our own custom designed domain specific language which manipulates streams of integers, making use of the Haskell libraries Alex for lexing and Happy for parsing.
-The BNF of our language can be found in the file "Grammar.y"
+The BNF of our language can be found in the file "Grammar.y", which is also the file used by the happy library to generate the parser.

 ## Compiling